torchnyu/blog/_posts/2020-01-25-hey-man-i-have-a-startup-idea.md

 You've been there, I've been there.
 We've all been there.
 What should one do in such a situation?
-To accurately answer this question, I'm going to write a section for both sides: the entrepreneur and the developer.
+To accurately answer this question, I'm going to write a post for both sides: the entrepreneur and the developer.

-# Entrepreneur
+First up is the entrepreneur side

-## Do Your Homework
+# Do Your Homework

 I gain a lot of respect for someone who has done their research.
 Read up on topics such as [finding startup